BVG Class A3

-The BVG Class A3 is a train that is built after the World War II, on the smaller profile trains.
-Smallest operationally mobile unit is the double-rail car, which consists of a control car (S-car) with straight carriage number and a compressor car (K-car) with odd car number.
-Both vehicles are motorized and each equipped with a cab, the term "control car" refers to the local facilities for electrical control.
+The BVG Class A3 is a type of Kleinprofil train that was built after World War II.
+The smallest operationally mobile unit is the double-rail car, which consists of a control car (S-car) with a straight carriage number and a compressor car (K-car) with an odd car number.
+Both vehicles are motorized and each is equipped with a cab, the term "control car" refers to the local facilities for electrical control.
 The K-wagon contains the compressed air system, the converter system and the lighting equipment.
 The numbering was carried out by car 999/998 backwards, which 999/998 is the oldest A3 unit.
-Until the late 1970s, the K-car was reserved for non-smokers, in the S-car was allowed to smoke.
+The K-car was reserved for non-smokers until the late 1970s, while the S-car was permitted to allow smoking.

 A3 type cars

-After World War II a new batch of vehicles became necessary - the trains had been badly damaged in the war.
-As early as 1953, the BVG-West was busy with the construction of a new large profile series, the later D series.
-After the first delivery in 1957, the transport companies worked together with the DWM on the construction of a D-type similar small profile series.
-The result was the A3, which largely matched its model except for the adjustments for the different profile.
+After World War II, a new batch of vehicles became necessary - the trains had been badly damaged in the war.
+As early as 1953, the BVG-West was busy with the construction of new large-profile trains, the later D series.
+After the first delivery in 1957, the transport companies worked together with Waggon Union on the construction of small-profile trains similar to the D-type series.
+The result was the A3, which largely matched the D trains except for the adjustments for the different profiles.
 The first vehicles were delivered in 1960, a total of eight double railcars designated as A3 60 substructure.
 These wagons were also among the few that drove to East Berlin before the construction of the Berlin Wall on August 13, 1961.

-At this point the new A3 type, modelled on its big Großprofil brother D, was designed.
+At this point, the new A3 type, modelled on its big Großprofil brother D, was designed.
 There were three batches of this type in the years 1960/61, 1964 and 1966.
 However, because these were built from steel, the new trains required a large amount of electricity.

-In 1960, the A3-60 used to deploy on Line B I and A I for a start.
-After the construction of Berlin Wall, A3-60 trains were only allowed to run on Line B I (Schlesches Tor - Ruhleben).
+In 1960, the A3-60 was deployed on Line B I and A I for a start.
+After the construction of the Berlin Wall, A3-60 trains were only allowed to run on Line B I (Schlesches Tor - Ruhleben).
 It used to run to Pankow until the Berlin Wall was built on 13 August 1961.
 The A3-64 was deployed on Line A III and A I again.

-A3 trains underwent refurbishment for A3-64 and A3-66 from 2003 to 2006, known as A3E, but 8 trains were scrapped in 2000.
-Those train numbers were 482/483–536/537.